Images

 Cost of ownership

 On to charging, for which, helpfully, the car provides ports on both sides, though only one port can accept the fastest DC charging rate.
-The main news here (as we told you elsewhere in this review) is the switch to an 800V architecture for with the wider PPE platform.
+The main news with this Q6 design is the switch to an 800V architecture with the PPE platform.
 This means that your Q6 can be charged at up to 270kW if you can find the right ultra rapid charger.
 Apparently, 158 miles of range can be added in as little as 10 minutes.
 It also means this Q6 can benefit from so-called 'bank charging': that means that at feebler public chargers (of up to 135kW) that can't handle the PPE platform's 800V power, this Audi will split the battery in two and run each half at 400V, optimising battery replenishment speed and efficiency, so charging will still be super-quick.

 + More